rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-08-20-74598ff5779a84e4-sebi-order-for-compliance-remittance-order-for-recovery-certificate-no-8626-of-2.md

 source: sebi
 stocks: []
 tags:
+- compliance
-- front-running
+- demand-notice
-- recovery-certificate
+- enforcement
 - fidelity-group
-- enforcement
-- compliance
+- investigation
-- remittance-order
+- recovery
 title: 'SEBI Order for Compliance – Remittance Order for Recovery Certificate No.
   8626 of 2025 against Vaibhav Dhadda in the matter of Front Running: Various Funds of Fidelity Group'